rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

         #incr{total=Total, counts=dict:from_list(MaxCounts)};

 That's all well and good for reconciling counters, but what about other types of data?

 ### Reconciling Conflicts With Statebox ###

 In RTS, along with counters, there are also sets.
-Currently sets are only used to keep track of the various user agents that have hit your webserver.
-In this case that means RTS is only ever adding data to the set and reconciliation can be as simple as a union.
-However, the second you allow even on delete operation to occur things get murky.
+Currently sets are only used to keep track of the various user agents that have hit a webserver.
+This means data is only added to the set and reconciliation can be as simple as a union.
+However, the second you allow a delete operation to occur this won't work.
 Once again I'll use an example to demonstrate why.

 Lets say I add a stat to RTS that tracks user login/logout events and keep track of all currently logged-in users via a set.